-Strip Plant - Term and Structure
+Strip Processing Plant or Line - Term and Structure

 A strip plant executes at least one process step with a coiled metal strip.